udaan-iitt/website/src/posts/blog/2022_Jan/Secondchance.md

 >Here’s someone who is content with the past, despite covid.
 Here’s some respect 🙇‍♂️
 >
 >Also, did he really say that almost everyone studies just one day before the exam?
 Who’s telling you this propaganda, dude?
 To all you juniors out there, read between the lines and understand that this guy studied way too much for his own good.
 That’s why he’s content with the past and writing this piece while maintaining sanity.
-(To know where a person would likely end up otherwise, kindly check out our piece on quarter-life crisis: <link>)
+(To know where a person would likely end up otherwise, kindly check out our piece on [Quarter-life crisis](https://udaaniitt.web.app/blog/2022_Jan/quarter_life_crisis))
 >
 >I sincerely request you to normalize sincerely studying.
 Peace.